GJCav/FeitCSI/readme.md

 - The compilation error of `'NL80211_CHAN_WIDTH_320' was not declared in this scope`.
 As a workaround, the support for 320 MHz bandwidth is removed.
 - The `timestamp` field of CSI from `measure` mode is always zero.
 To solve the problem, the function `WiFiCsiController::processListenToCsiHandler` from `src/WiFiCsiController.cpp` is patched.

+Some patches are also introduced to improve the observability:
+- The message "Start injecting..." is printed to indicate the injection start.
+- On `measure` mode, "Enabling CSI measurement" and "Disabling CSI measurement" are printed.